microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/help-me-choose.md

 [about-workspaces]: ../../fabric/create-fabric-workspace-finops.md
 [hubs-template]: ../hubs/template.md

 _¹ Microsoft Fabric can connect to either raw exports or FinOps hubs.
-FinOps toolkit reports don't support Microsoft Fabric yet.
-Development is underway._
+FinOps toolkit reports don't support Microsoft Fabric yet.._

 _² Power BI constraints are based on data size and processing time.
 Monitored spend estimations are for reference only.
 You might see different limits based on services you use and other datasets you ingest._